-A Raspberry Pi wireless access point is a great way to extend the length of your Wi-Fi coverage and provide additional access into your network.
+A Raspberry Pi wireless access point is a great way to extend the length of your Wi-Fi coverage and provide additional access to your network.

-You will need to keep in mind that a Wi-Fi dongle most likely won’t be able to handle as much traffic as a regular router.
-Meaning you should avoid allowing too many connections to the device to stop it from becoming too overburdened and slow.
+One crucial thing to remember is that your Raspberry Pi’s inbuilt Wi-Fi or a Wi-Fi dongle will most likely not be able to handle as much traffic as a regular router.
+This means you should avoid allowing too many connections to the device to prevent it from becoming overburdened and slow.

-While you can use any Wifi dongle that supports being enabled as an access point our tutorial will directly focus on how to set this up for the Raspberry Pi 3’s Wi-Fi Module.
-If you are using an earlier model of the Raspberry Pi you can purchase a Wi-Fi adapter that supports being utilized as an access point from numerous websites, make sure you research before buying to make sure it works on the Raspberry Pi.
+While you can use any Wi-Fi dongle that supports being enabled as an access point, our tutorial will directly focus on how to set this up for the Raspberry Pi’s built-in Wi-Fi module.
+If you are using an early model of the Raspberry Pi, you can purchase a Wi-Fi adapter that supports being utilized as an access point from numerous websites.
+Make sure you research before buying to make sure it works on the Pi.

 This tutorial can be combined well with our VPN Access Point tutorial.
 The VPN access point tutorial will show how to set up an OpenVPN client and redirect all traffic through that client.